konflux-ci/olm-operator-konflux-sample/docs/konflux-onboarding.md

 ## Onboard component(s) to Konflux

 After you have your git repository, the first step that is required is to create an application and onboard your component(s).
 This process can be done in either the UI or using a GitOps approach.
 While the initial component onboarding was performed using the UI for this sample, the CRs have also been defined via [GitOps after the fact](https://github.com/redhat-appstudio/tenants-config/pull/482).

+**NOTE:** If you have a custom Enterprise Contract policy that will be used for releasing, it will be beneficial to [configure it](https://konflux-ci.dev/docs/how-tos/testing/integration/editing/#configuring-the-enterprise-contract-policy) after the first component is onboarded (for example, before the tekton pipeline definitions are merged).
+This will enable you to ensure that each artifact is meeting the policy as it is getting onboarded.

 ### Merge tekton pipleine definitions